-This element serves as a 180-degree bend, a marble holder, and a marble catcher at the end of your run.
+This element is a true all-rounder.
+It serves as a 180-degree bend, a marble store, and a marble catcher at the end of your run.
 Stick a nano-adhesive pad on the back of the track turn to prepare it.
+It can then be attached directly to your playing surface.
 For more tips and tricks on how to use track turns, see pages 7, 8, and 13.